project-slippi/slippi-launcher/FAQ.md

 Download and install [GCAdapterDriver](https://secretkeys.io/gcadapterdriver/).
 Ask in the Slippi Discord's #mac-support channel for further help.

-#### High Sierra to Mojave (10.13 - 10.15)

-Make sure to check the "overclock" option when installing your driver.
-This will bump your controller poll rate up to 1000hz.

 ### Linux

 Run the following command block